Downtown Keene, New hampshire -

 residential population ranging from young families to conservative

-municipal buildings, a lovely town common with gazebo, landscaped,
+municipal buildings, a lovely city common with gazebo, church with tall white steeple, landscaped

-tree-lined walkways and stores with colorful signs competing with each
+tree-lined walkways, an old school diner (Lindy's, 19 Gilbo Ave.) and locally-owned stores with colorful signs competing with each

 that you'll see very few vacant storefronts -- a real testimony to how